-Jonathan L. Segal has been teaching piano for since 1973.
+Jonathan L. Segal has been teaching piano for many years.
 He has also taught music to gifted children in both public and private New York schools.

 Jonathan is an Emmy-Award nominated composer who has written over one thousand compositions for television.
 As a pianist he has worked with a wide variety of artists including Dizzy Gillespie, Chuck Berry, Nicolette Larsen, Denis Leary and Oscar Brand.
 He has worked in TV, film, theater and records in many capacities including pianist, singer, composer, actor, and music-director.
 He also entertains as a Jazz pianist and singer at New York area corporate and private social events.